ochzhen/ochzhen.github.io/_posts/2021-01-03-azure-custom-script-extension-windows.md

 Just a few notes about our sample VMSS to be on the same page:

-- Scale set name is `vmss-contoso`
+- Scale set name is `vmss-contoso`, image is 2019-Datacenter
 - Very simple VMSS with 3 instances, probably the cheapest SKU, created through Azure Portal
 - Upgrade policy is `Automatic` - with this setting instances will upgrade to the latest model immediately
 - Has a load balancer set up - we'll use its public IP to RDP to the instances for troubleshooting